|The Concept of Time|

 Similarly the infinitesimal period used for differentiation in j-space may contain multiple PE1 events measured by Obsi, which means that there will be stable structures below the measurement threshold of discrete space observers.

-Time in the discrete measurement space is either a temporary measure per Obsi (a shallow well with zero entropy) or an indeterminate entity per ObsM (A Q-box with finite entropy).
+Time in the discrete measurement space is either a temporary measure per Obsi (a shallow well with zero entropy) or an indeterminate entity per ObsM (A Q-box with infinite entropy).

 Added on 30th April 2014.